1910s Movie Companies

 This company was formed in Chicago in 1907 and operated several studios in California in the 1910s.
 Charlie Chaplin moved here from Keystone in 1915.
 Essanay also employed Ben Turpin, Gloria Swanson and Francis X. Bushman.

 Lubin Studios was formed in 1897 and was based in Philadelphia and Florida.
 Oliver Hardy did his first film work here between 1913 and 1915.
-The company ceased operations in 1917.
+The company ceased operations in 1916.

 Carl Laemmle started the Independent Motion Picture Company (IMP) in 1909.
 Both Florence Lawrence and Mary Pickford worked here briefly during 1910 and 1911.
 In 1912, IMP merged with four other studios to become Universal Films.
 A former chicken farm near Los Angeles became Universal City in 1915.